DevExpress-Examples/blazor-reporting-ai-summarize-and-translate/README.md

 Add the following NuGet packages:

 - `DevExpress.AIIntegration.Blazor.Reporting.Viewer`
-- `DevExpress.Drawing.Skia` if you use a non-Windows environment.
+- `DevExpress.Drawing.Skia` (if you use a non-Windows environment)
-- `Microsoft.Extensions.AI.OpenAI`, `Azure.OpenAI.AI`, `Azure.Identity` or `Microsoft.Extensions.AI.Ollama` based on your AI service preferences.
+- `Microsoft.Extensions.AI.OpenAI`, `Azure.AI.OpenAI`, `Azure.Identity` or `Microsoft.Extensions.AI.Ollama` based on your AI service preferences.
 This project uses Azure OpenAI.
 The remainder of this document describes steps related to this package.

+For the list of supported AI services and the corresponding prerequisites, refer to *Supported AI Services* in the following help topic: [AI-powered Extensions for DevExpress Reporting](https://docs.devexpress.com/XtraReports/405211/ai-powered-functionality/ai-for-devexpress-reporting?v=24.2#supported-ai-services
+).
 ### Add Personal Keys

+> [!NOTE]
+> DevExpress AI-powered extensions follow the "bring your own key" principle.
+DevExpress does not offer a REST API and does not ship any built-in LLMs/SLMs.
+You need an active Azure/Open AI subscription to obtain the REST API endpoint, key, and model deployment name.
+These variables must be specified at application startup to register AI clients and enable DevExpress AI-powered Extensions in your application.

 To use AI-based Summarize and Translate functionality in your application, you must create an Azure OpenAI resource in the Azure portal.
 Refer to the following help topic for additional information/guidance: [Microsoft - Create and deploy an Azure OpenAI Service resource](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).